Red (Taylor Swift album): Composition

-Music and lyrics
+Music

-Red incorporates various styles of pop, rock, folk, in addition to the country-pop sound that had defined Swift's earlier music, namely dance-pop, indie pop, dubstep, Britrock, and arena rock.
-(Note: Attributed to publications including Rolling Stone, NPR, Beats Per Minute, and Consequence) The arrangements of its songs include acoustic instruments, electronic synths, and drum machines.
+Red incorporates various styles of pop, rock, and folk, namely dance-pop, indie pop, dubstep, Britrock, pop rock, and arena rock.
+(Note: Attributed to publications including Rolling Stone, NPR, Beats Per Minute, Atwood Magazine, the Alternative Press, and Consequence) The arrangements of its songs include acoustic instruments, electronic synths, and drum machines.
 Calling Red her "only true breakup album", Swift said that the diverse musical styles were a "metaphor for how messy a real breakup is".
 Its first half consists of country and pop songs intertwined with each other; "22", "I Knew You Were Trouble", and "We Are Never Ever Getting Back Together" have a pop production that incorporates electronic vocal processing and hip-hop-influenced bass drums.
-The rock stylings of Speak Now expand on "State of Grace", "Red", and "Holy Ground", which the musicologist James E. Perone found reminiscent of 1980s arena rock.
-Other songs, such as "I Almost Do", "Stay Stay Stay", "Sad Beautiful Tragic", and "Begin Again", continue the country sound of Swift's earlier music.
+"State of Grace", "Red", and "Holy Ground" expand on the 1980s arena-rock stylings of Speak Now, while "All Too Well", "I Almost Do", "Stay Stay Stay", "Sad Beautiful Tragic", and "Begin Again" feature the country sound of Swift's earlier music.

 Critics were divided on the album's genre classification.
 Jon Dolan's review for Rolling Stone appeared in the magazine's column for country music, but he described its musical foundation as "post-country rock".
-Some reviewers commented that Red blurred the divide between country and pop, but others called it a straightforward pop album with little trace of country, while retrospective reviews described the album as arena rock, country pop, or pop rock.
-According to Randall Roberts of the Los Angeles Times and Jon Caramanica of The New York Times, Red was Swift's inevitable move from country into mainstream pop to broaden her audience.
-The former said much of the album could perform well on commercial country radio but at its core, it is "perfectly rendered American popular music" with contemporary influences; the latter described Swift as "a pop star in a country context".
-For American Songwriters Jewly Hight, she believed debating Swift's genre was pointless because her music was meant for a young audience open to diverse styles for their digital playlists.
+Some reviewers commented that Red blurred the divide between country and pop, while others called it a straightforward pop album with contemporary influences, deeming it Swift's inevitable move away from country into mainstream pop.
+Jon Caramanica of The New York Times regarded Swift as a "pop star in a country context more than a country star" and argued that Red was the culmination of a gradual progress since her debut album to expand beyond the limitations of country music.
+In his article for Grantland, Steven Hyden argued that Red's broad musical styles made it a country album as much as a pop or rock one.
+Some retrospective reviews labeled Red as country pop, pop rock, arena rock, country rock, and synth-pop.